chat-sdk/docs/README.md

 So here is an outline of the procedure.

 1. Create a [fork](https://github.com/chat-sdk/chat-sdk-ios#fork-destination-box) of the Chat SDK project on Github
 2. Clone the fork to your computer using `git clone [link to your fork]`.
-You would replace the square brackes with the actual URL of your Github fork
+You would replace the square brackets with the actual URL of your Github fork
 3. Open your Podfile and include the Chat SDK as development pods

   ```
   pod "ChatSDK", :path => "[Absolute path to the ChatSDK.podspec file]"
   ```

   You should find where you downloaded the Chat SDK files and locate the **ChatSDK.podspec** file.
 Right click this file and click **Get Info**.
-Then click drag to highlight the paht after it says **Where:**.
+Then click drag to highlight the path after it says **Where:**.
 Press **Command + C** to copy this path to the clipboard.
 Then replace the square brackets with the path you copied.
 4. Run `pod install`
 5. Modify the Chat SDK directly - you can do this from within Xcode